MarcinOrlowski/logisim-evolution/README.md

 Depending on your security settings, you may also get a panel asking if you wish to allow it to accept network connections.
 You can click "Deny" as we do not need network access currently nor we do request any.

+### Snap users

+Our nightly builder pushes produced builds also to Snap store and it is accessible from `edge` channel:

 ### Nightly builds ###